ubco-W2022T1-cosc301/project-group17/final_report_group17.md

 ## **Exploratory Data Analysis**
 In our explanatory data analysis (EDA), we cleaned and refined the dataset and created graphs that would be interesting for our analysis, below we will discuss the highlights of our EDAs.
-First of all, one of the more useful graphs we created was the correlation matrix which was essential in visualizing and helping us find positive and weak correlations between our chosen variables.
+First of all, a crucial part of our EDA was the analysis pipeline, which consisted of removing unwanted variables and rows, and adding variables from other datasets.
+For instance, we added data from 'days-of-vacation-and-holidays.csv' which had data on select countries about their average annual days of vacation in non-agricultural activities which we found was a captivating statistic as it lead to us drawing conclusions that having enough time away from work is crucial for higher productivity.
+This will be discussed in further detail later on.
+Secondly, one of the more useful graphs we created was the correlation matrix which was essential in visualizing and helping us find positive and weak correlations between our chosen variables.
+For example:

 ![](./images/diag_corr.png)
 <figcaption align="center"> Fig 1.
 Corellation matrix of interested variables.
 Redundancies removed to give this cornered matrix. </figcaption>

-Secondly, we calculated our own labor productivity measure by dividing ‘Output GDP’ by ‘average annual hours worked’ times ‘number of employees’.
+Thirdly, we calculated our own labor productivity measure by dividing ‘Output GDP’ by ‘average annual hours worked’ times ‘number of employees’.
 This productivity measure was labor productivity, also known as real economic output per unit of labor input.
 More explicitly, this new variable is a quantification of how many dollars of real output-side GDP was produced per hour worked by an engaged individual.
+We used this calculation throughout our EDA and analysis.

 ## Q1 - The Effects of Vacation days on Productivity and GDP